Experienced Attorneys Who Will Fight For You

 Understanding the components, such as wills, trusts and intestate succession, can help ensure your assets are appropriately managed.
 Below, there are answers to some frequently asked questions.

-Do I really need to create an estate plan in Nevada if I am not wealthy?
+Do I really need to create an estate plan if I am not wealthy?

 Yes.
 Estate planning is not just for the wealthy.
 Estate planning is about distributing your property, personal belongings and other assets according to your wishes.